privacysandbox/protected-auction-services-docs/key_value_user_defined_functions.md

 #### Output

-The output of the UDF is a **serialized JSON string** that, once parsed, is a JSON object with a `keyGroupOutputs` property.
+The output of the UDF is a
+JSON object with a `keyGroupOutputs` property.
 The server uses the output to build its response to the client.